vinay-singh-dev/BhumiLedger/Domain.md

 5.Domain Actions

-Submit claim any claiment can submit his claim with documents that contains previous owner, when bought, amount of transaction, bank records, etc.
+Submit claim = any claiment can submit his claim with documents

-who is allowed to initiate process of rightful owner = its decided by matching previous owner and this owner bank statements of transaction money of land , date and time when its bought name of previous owner and current owner also some other authorities like gram panchayat / sabha etc.
+who is allowed to initiate process of claiment = its decided by verification of proper documents and authorities.

 (Verify / reject) gram panchat / sabha can reject or verify the claim based on documents both from seller and buyer.